JCPenney earnings fall 78%, beating expectations

 Sales fell 5.7% to $12.0 billion.

-The company hiked its guidance for the fourth quarter on two metrics.
+The company today also raised its guidance for the fourth quarter on two metrics.
 JCPenney expects a comp decline of 6.5% to 7.0% and earnings per share of 93 cents to $1.08.
 The company previously forecast EPS of 75 cents to 90 cents.